alxbilger/Elasticity/README.md

 S = 2 \mu_{10} J^{-2/dim}(I - \frac{1}{d} I_C C^{-1}) + 2 \mu_{01} J^{-4/dim}(I_C I - C - \frac{2}{d} II_C C^{-1}) + \kappa (\log J) C^{-1}
 $$

+## CUDA

+The plugin has an extension called `Elaticity.CUDA`.
+It is another SOFA plugin.
+For the moment, it only adds compatibility with CUDA types.
+No computation is performed on the GPU.

 ## Possible Roadmap

 - Linear elasticity